counterfactual/monorepo/packages/node/plugin.md

 - ### How is a plugin registered?

   - The Node will have a method on it called `registerPlugin` which accepts
-    - the ID of an App
+    - an `appDefinitionAddress`
-    - PluginParams: TBD (parameters such as which providers to use for uninstalling?)
+    - PluginParams: TODO: parameters such as which providers to use for uninstalling?
     - The plugin instance that executes the calls for the above described methods
   - The Node then keeps a mapping of AppInstances to pluginID so that it can execute the relevant plugin's functions per AppInstance as described above